Story published March 10, 2026

 Marketing professionals are supposed to understand ethics, transparency, and platform rules.
 Yet instead of helping address a serious animal welfare issue, members of Vetcor’s marketing team appear to be posting 5-star Google reviews and encouraging friends and family to do the same to inflate the company’s rating.
 Most likely, the same team posting these reviews is also replying to them, creating the appearance of genuine public praise.

-For six years, City the Kitty has asked Vetcor one simple question: if your mission is to “enhance the health and well-being of pets,” why do you allow declawing?
+For six years, City the Kitty and supporters have asked Vetcor, the 3rd biggest veterinary group company, one simple question: if your mission is to “enhance the health and well-being of pets” and your values are to “do the right thing” and “provide compassionate care,” why do you allow declawing?

-Just last week, supporters began leaving polite reviews on VetCor’s Google page asking that same question, hoping to inspire the company to do the right thing.
+Just last week, City the Kitty supporters began leaving polite reviews on Vetcor’s Google page asking them, “Why do you allow declawing when your mission is to enhance the health and well-being of pets”, hoping to inspire the company to do the right thing and ban it.

 Here are some of Vetcor’s new reviews on their Google review page: